IvAn190/SerialPortSimulator/README.md

 ## Test

 To test out that all is working correctly, run the receiver.py file, changing (inside the file, manually), the port and path file.

+## Runner

+The ```runner.py``` opens the ports COM8 & COM9 for a correct use.
+User must install com0com first.
+This tool aims to be implemented in the [uNavTools](https://github.com/IvAn190/uNavTools) repo.

+> [!NOTE]
+> Nevermind where the com0com library is installed because there is a script that finds the correct path to execute the program properly.